jinmandoo58/jkim245/README.md

-- 👋 Hi, I’m Jin
+- 👋 Hi, I’m Nobody
-- 👀 I’m interested in BJJ
+- 👀 I’m interested in High Salary Job
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning AI Dev
-- 💞️ I’m looking to collaborate on Python Project
+- 💞️ I’m looking to collaborate on AI Dev
 - 📫 How to reach me: shoot me a Dm